Typhoon Ketsana: Philippines

 The economic region of Metro Manila and many adjoining provinces incurred damages to both infrastructure and agriculture.
 As of September 28, 2009, total damages from Ketsana were estimated at $100 million.
 Internet cafés, entertainment plazas, banks, food stores, building agencies, and stores were soaked with water and mud.
 Many people were warned of leptospirosis.

 Marikina, part of Metro Manila, was the most devastated region in the Philippines: almost all of the city's area was submerged in water up to ten feet deep and tons of knee-deep mud.
 During the typhoon, the Marikina River broke its banks and transformed streets into rivers.
 Marikina residential areas, particularly Provident Village, were badly affected by flooding; at least eight people were found dead.
 Marikina itself recorded 78 deaths, the highest among Metro Manila cities.

 At the height of the flooding, around 100,000 liters of bunker oil from the paper manufacturing firm Noah's Paper Mill in Marikina spilled.
-Most of the oil battered the city's barangays and a relatively small amount was washed into the basement of the SM City Marikina shopping mall.
+Most of the oil battered the city's barangays, and a relatively small amount was washed into the basement of the SM City Marikina shopping mall.
 The spill later complicated rescue efforts in the city.
-Over a two-day period starting on September 29, the National Power Corporation Flood Forecasting and Warning System released 500 cubic meters per second of stored water from the Angat Dam in Bulacan.
+Over two days starting on September 29, the National Power Corporation Flood Forecasting and Warning System released 500 cubic meters per second of stored water from the Angat Dam in Bulacan.
 The dam had accumulated 100 cubic meters per second when Ketsana hit the province.
 Mandaluyong also recorded more than 6 ft of flooding, especially in Gen. Kalentong St., where flooding was more than 10 ft deep, badly affecting the local campus of Arellano University.
 The street recorded the highest flooding outside the Marikina area.

 In Mindanao, several towns in Cotabato City and nearby Sultan Kudarat municipalities were submerged.
 The closing of the national highway in Bulalo, Cotabato City led to the isolation of connecting towns for several days.